ToposInstitute/CatColab/packages/backend/README.md

 After thoroughly considering our options, we have decided to use no ORMs and to roll our own migration library.
-It was not that hard, and all of the ORMs and standalone migration tools that we looked at were bad.
-PostgreSQL has a lot of really neat features that would probably be hidden from us by an ORM that was database-agnostic.
+Our migration library is probably bad, but at least it is very easy to understand.

-Our migration library is probably also bad, but at least it is very easy to understand.
 It creates a table called "migrations" in the database, if such a table doesn't already exist.
 It then runs, in alphabetical order, every migration in `migrations/` that doesn't end in `.undo.sql` and that doesn't exist in the migrations table; when migrations are run successfully they are